 Senior Lecturer in the College and the Department of Psychology

-Director of the Undergraduate Research Initiative in Psychology
+Director, Undergraduate Studies in Psychology and Undergraduate Research Initiative in Psychology

 Office: Kelly Hall 302